Tom-Hermann/MyWorld/README.md

 ## Goal

-Create your own terraformer program
+Create your own terraformer program.

 More détail in B-MUL-200_my_world.pdf

 ## Compile